GavinMendelGleason/blog/entries/big_data_terminusdb.md

 streams.
 Base-layers are composed of a number of different segments, including (node and value) dictionaries, and adjacency lists.
-These are all *ordered*, meaning that it's possible to do the second half of a merge sort (the conquere part of divide and conquere).
+These are all *ordered*, meaning that it's possible to do the second half of a merge sort (the conquere part of divide and conquere) in order to merge them in a sorted order.

 To make the comparison of all of the next 500 elements fast we use a binary heap.
 This is initialized with the first 500 elements of each